 - We use 1/8″ (3mm) Baltic Birch Plywood* or 1/4″ (6mm) plywood for more stability*.

 - Spiral scroll saw blades with high TPI (teeth per inch) are the most versatile*.

 Now what do you do with them?

 Create a Prayerful Work Space

 No matter what materials you use to make your figures, remember that this is not grunt work!
-Prayer is the true work of God.
+Prayer is the true work.

 There are many ways to sanctify your space and remind yourself of the true purpose of your activity:

 - Make the Sign of the Cross, with or without Holy Water